waggle-sensor/sage-vectordb-example/HybridSearch_example/Readme.md

-# Hybrid Search with Florence 2 and Weaviate
+# Hybrid Search with gemma-3-4b-it and Weaviate

-This project demonstrates **Hybrid Search** where image captions are generated using **Florence 2**, and a search is conducted using both:
+This project demonstrates **Hybrid Search** where image captions are generated using **gemma-3-4b-it**, and a search is conducted using both:
 1. **Vector Search**: Combining the vector embeddings of both the image and its generated caption.
 2. **Keyword Search**: Leveraging the captions of the images for text-based search.